 What Is Mac Catalyst?

 Mac Catalyst — also known publicly as iPad Apps for Mac — is a new technology from Apple that makes it incredibly simple to start building a native Mac app based on your current iPad app.
 Apple started working on this technology in macOS 10.14 Mojave and made it accessible to everyone with macOS 10.15 Catalina this year.
 Catalyst apps will run on macOS 10.15 and higher and can be released both via the Mac App Store or simply by sharing an optionally notarized binary.
-If you need a Mac app that runs on older releases, we recommend PSPDFKit for Electron or PSPDFKit for macOS.
+If you need a Mac app that runs on older releases, we recommend our Electron PDF SDK or the macOS PDF SDK.

 We were able to port the vast majority of our iOS feature set to the Mac.
-We optimized many of these to better fit on the Mac, including making it easier to add document info views as a sidebar, and allowing PSPDFKit to manage the window title based on the document title.
+We optimized many of these to better fit on the Mac as close to AppKit as possible, including making it easier to add document info views as a sidebar, and allowing PSPDFKit to manage the window title based on the document title.